patryk-oleniuk/emotion_recognition/Readme.txt

-This is NTDS facial recognition project.
+This is the facial emotion recognition project.
+It uses CNN and a dataset of 35k labeled faces to teach facial emotions.
 It was coded as a NTDS subject project at EPFL, 2016.
 Authors:
 Patryk Oleniuk, Carmen Galotta